dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 Information about installing IDE extensions for Dafny is found on the [Dafny INSTALL page in the wiki](https://github.com/dafny-lang/dafny/wiki/INSTALL).

+More information about using VSCode IDE is [here](#sec-dafny-language-server-vscode).

 ## 13.3.
 Dafny Programs and Files